 If you have a concern or query:

 In the first instance please contact your child’s Form Tutor if you have any questions or concerns.
 You can do this by emailing the office at [email protected] stating the name of your child’s form tutor.
 Usually, if a concern is dealt with early it can prevent the situation from escalating and avoid causing your child increased anxiety or upset.
 Your child’s Form Tutor can ensure that the relevant support or signposting at school can be obtained to best support the needs of each student.
-Within school we have a number of support mechanisms including Mentors, Peer Listeners, Mental Health Ambassadors and a School Counselling Service.
+Within school we have a number of support mechanisms including Mentors, Mental Health Ambassadors and a School Counselling Service.
 Form Tutors can also involve the individual subject teachers or the Head of Year if they cannot resolve the matter.

 If you need help: